azazellochg/other/README.md

 Script reads list.txt produced by prep_movie script and split it for parallel processing on CPU/GPU.
 Frames and average image will be converted to mrc format, aligned and summed by motioncorr program.

 ---
+#####picker

+The simple script to run gEMpicker software will produce EMAN1 .box files with particle coordinates.
+User may also ask to create .box files for particles within certain threshold range.

+---
 #####prep_montage

 This script produces mount (both img and mrc) images from spotscan images (acquired on CM120) and also perform block convolution with low-pass filtering